VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ## Tools Used:
 + **RISC-V GNU Toolchain**: A comprehensive set of tools for compiling and building software to run on RISC-V processors.
 + **RISC-V ISA Simulator**: A RISC-V simulator used for functional verification and testing of RISC-V code without needing actual hardware.
-+ **RISC-V Proxy Kernel**: The RISC-V Proxy Kernel, a lightweight execution environment for running user-level applications on RISC-V processors.
++ **RISC-V Proxy Kernel**: The RISC-V Proxy Kernel, is a lightweight execution environment for running user-level applications on RISC-V processors.

-Build tool chain and pre-requisite  :
+Build toolchain and pre-requisite  :

 ```
 sudo apt update